Originally published April 25, 2019, updated June 8, 2021

 However advanced a website may be, a B2B eCommerce website cannot offer a complete substitute for a salesperson.
 Even in a negotiation between the buyer and seller, some B2B eCommerce capabilities can significantly streamline this buyer-seller interaction.

 For example, one way OroCommerce improves these interactions is by providing buyers with an easy way to create and submit inquiries, purchase orders, and Request of Quotes (RFQs) electronically.
 Sellers are then able to easily respond to orders and quote requests on the same platform, thus facilitating an efficient negotiation process between the buyer and seller.
-Another example is the Buyer Assistance feature that enables sales reps to purchase on behalf of the customer, thus ensuring a stress-free buying process for inexperienced or first-time online buyers.

 Payment and Invoicing Options